-The impact of irrigation farming
+Food security and The impact of irrigation

 But there is a solution.
 The impact of irrigation on food security is significant, allowing farmers to utilise the plentiful reserves of groundwater in Malawi to harvest all year round.
 Our low-cost, easy to use irrigation pump means they can irrigate a plot of up to one acre with ease.
 After investing in the pump, farmers are able to see the benefits in their first year.